Uncommon Valor: Plot

 Near the Laotian border, the group is attacked by a border patrol unit and Mai Lin is killed.
-Later, the group divides: Rhodes leads Charts, Sailor, Johnson, and Lai Fun as the "air team" to a helicopter compound to secure escape transportation, while Jiang, Blaster, Scott, and Wilkes scout out the prison camp as the "ground team."
+Later, the group divides: Rhodes leads Charts, Sailor, Johnson and Lai Fun as the "air team" to a helicopter compound to secure escape transportation, while Jiang, Blaster, Scott, and Wilkes scout out the prison camp as the "ground team."
 The ground team later discovers four Americans among the prisoners, but are unable to ascertain Frank's whereabouts.

 The teams spend the night preparing before commencing the attack the next morning.
 Blaster sets up demolition charges, while Rhodes and his team discover that the air base is not where they expected it to be.
 Hiking through the jungle, they find it, get the choppers and take off, but are late in arriving at the camp.
-Blaster makes the decision to blow his charges to prevent the prisoners from leaving the camp, even though the choppers haven't arrived.
-In a heated battle, they manage to spring the prisoners, among them McGregor's son, but Frank is not among them; Blaster, Jiang, and Sailor are killed in the process.
+Blaster makes the decision to blow his charges to prevent the prisoners from leaving the camp, even though the choppers haven't arrived, sacrificing his life in the process.
+In a heated battle, they manage to spring the prisoners, among them McGregor's son, but Frank is not among them.
+Jiang is killed during gunfire from the patrol guards during the attack.
+Upon the surviving team and POWs escaping from the area, the patrol guards attempt to shoot down the helicopter by rocket launcher.
+Before they can, Sailor, who was mortally wounded in a guard tower, pulls the pin on his grenade and jumps off the tower, killing himself and all the other guards around the tower.
+The helicopter leaves the area safely with: Rhodes, Wilkes, Scott, Charts, Johnson, Lai Fun and the 4 American POWs.

-From McGregor's son, Rhodes learns that Frank became ill soon after his capture and died.
+McGregor's son recognizes Rhodes, McGregor informs Rhodes that Frank became ill soon after his capture and died, despite McGregor's and the other POWs attempts to nurse him back to health.
 It is revealed that Frank was the soldier who stopped to carry a wounded McGregor during the platoon's evacuation to the helicopters in 1972.
+McGregor tells Rhodes that Frank "saved his life that day."

 Stateside, the group is joyously welcomed by their families with media attention and fanfare.
+Finally finding closure about Frank, Rhodes embraces his wife, Helen upon arrival.